alexsexton/kitchen-sink/Readme.md

 Combines GDS things and my own things and probably some bourbon tings.
 Any element with a role= gets the same class name.
 Name elements using only classes and for fucks sake give things meaningful names.
-SMACSS is consided the prefered stucture for nameing things.
+SMACSS is considered the preferred structure for naming things.
 Use .js-[name] or #js-[name] for hooking into JavaScript/jQuery.
 Do not nest selectors more than 3 levels deep.
 We want the output to be efficient.

 Included in this repo are:

 - Clearfix / Group
-- Grid Layout, based on a compound 2/3/4/5 grid
+- Grid Layout, based on a compound 2/3/4/5 grid or as I call it fractions.
 - Forms, mostly lifted from GDS style guide
 - Responsive Images
 - Icons